Kranthikumar-veggalam/Object-Detection/README.md

 This project is a real-time object detection application that uses a webcam to identify and classify objects in the video stream.
 It is built with Python and OpenCV, and the interactive web interface is powered by Streamlit.

-![Live Object Detection GIF](https://i.imgur.com/your-gif-url.gif) *Replace the link above with a GIF of your working application for a great demonstration!*
+![Live Object Detection GIF](https://i.imgur.com/your-gif-url.gif)

 ---